Swipe to see connections

 While Carone was in City Hall, his firm scrubbed his name and image from the website.
 “I went through all that trouble on purpose, and whether the firm does well or the firm just disappears in bankruptcy, it’s of no moment to me,” Carone said.
 “That’s a previous life.
 I still have fond relationships with friends, but that’s a different world I live in now.”

 Months after he left City Hall, however, Carone rejoined his old law firm, and his face and name are now back on its website, though he’s not a partner anymore.
-He also built a global consulting business called Oaktree Solutions, with his brother Anthony; former New York Congressmember Max Rose; Daniel Tietz, a former Hochul administration official; and Gary Jenkins, the former head of social services under Adams who resigned in early 2023 after the Department of Investigation began looking into allegations that he covered up shelter violations. (“I don’t think it looks bad at all,” Jenkins said of his new job.)
+He also built a global consulting business called Oaktree Solutions with his brother Anthony; Jeff Lewis, Governor Hochul’s former chief of staff; and Daniel Tietz, another former Hochul administration official.
+Gary Jenkins, the former head of social services under Adams who resigned in early 2023 after the Department of Investigation began looking into allegations that he covered up shelter violations, joined Oaktree for awhile (“I don’t think it looks bad at all,” Jenkins said of his new job) but departed in the summer of 2024.

 Carone is now reportedly working for House Democratic Minority Leader Hakeem Jeffries, New York Giants running back Saquon Barkley, and a raft of clients who have business before the City.
 The Durst Organization, which was fighting the climate legislation that Carone worked to enact, hired Carone to “assist with business strategy.”
-SL Green, which is seeking to build a casino in Times Square, hired Carone, the person who met with would-be New York City casino builders on behalf of City Hall.
-Related Companies, which is developing the Queens soccer development and the affordable housing that Carone helped create, hired Carone, who helped usher that project into existence. (“When you spoke to him, you clearly felt like you were speaking to the mayor,” a Related VP said of Carone’s involvement in the deal.)
+SL Green, which is seeking to build a casino in Times Square, also hired Carone, the person who met with would-be New York City casino builders on behalf of City Hall.
+Related Companies, which is part of a consortium developing Willets Point, including the soccer development and the affordable housing that Carone helped create, hired Carone, who helped usher that project into existence. (“When you spoke to him, you clearly felt like you were speaking to the mayor,” a Related VP said of Carone’s involvement in the deal.)

 How is it okay for Carone to bounce from clients with City business, to the highest heights of City Hall, back to clients with City business?
 Carone’s reps claims he is not a lobbyist, and therefore not subject to the one-year prohibition on former public servants lobbying on projects they used to work on.
 But Carone is supposed to abide by a rule issued by the City’s Conflict of Interest Board, which states, “Former public servants may never work on a particular matter (for example, a contract) for a non-City employer if they worked on that same matter during their City employment.”
 While Carone’s consulting clients undoubtedly have business before the City, it is not clear that any of it is the same business he handled in his City role, which again, was to act as one of the mayor’s most trusted advisors.